AmirAzade/GhostStorage/README.md

 ## ⚡ Features

-- **Unlimited Cloud Storage**: Uses Telegram Channels as a database to store files of unlimited size and quantity.
+- **Unlimited Cloud Storage**: Uses Telegram Channels as a storage backend to host files of unlimited quantity.

 - **Zero Disk Usage**: Files are streamed chunk-by-chunk from the user → RAM → Telegram.
 Nothing is ever saved to the server's disk.